valkey-io/valkey-doc/docs/data-types/sets.md

 This command is O(n) and returns the entire set in a single response.
 As an alternative, consider the `SSCAN`, which lets you retrieve all members of a set iteratively.

-## Alternatives

-Sets membership checks on large datasets (or on streaming data) can use a lot of memory.
-If you're concerned about memory usage and don't need perfect precision, consider a [Bloom filter or Cuckoo filter](/docs/stack/bloom) as an alternative to a set.

 ## Learn more

 * [Sets Explained](https://www.youtube.com/watch?v=PKdCppSNTGQ) and [Sets Elaborated](https://www.youtube.com/watch?v=aRw5ME_5kMY) are two short but thorough video explainers covering Sets.